gomods/athens/DEVELOPMENT.md

 That's it!
 After the `make dev` command is done, everything will be up and running and you can move on to the next step.

-If you want to stop everything at any time, run `make down`.
+If you want to stop everything at any time, run `make dev-teardown`.

 Note that `make dev` only runs the minimum amount of dependencies needed for things to work.
 If you'd like to run all the possible dependencies run `make alldeps` or directly the services available in the `docker-compose.yml` file.